happyjey/multiavatar4j/README.md

 Also, there are different versions of different parts.
 In some final avatars, additional parts are hidden with transparency (`none` for the color) to create different shapes by re-using the same code.
 Also, each avatar has 3 unique color themes that are defined in the script.<br/>
 In total, there are: `16 characters x 3 versions/themes = 48 initial unique avatars`.<br/>
-You can see them all by opening the `src/main/resources/index.html` file in your browser.
+You can see them all by running the unit tests which generate html and png files of the initial avatars.

 To create new avatars, the Multiavatar script mixes different parts of different avatars, and different color themes.
 The total number of unique avatars: 48^6 = 12,230,590,464